 Some sellers were asking friends and family to leave reviews, which is against TOS.
 Amazon has been serving policy violations and suspensions for this tactic, and we highly advise against it!

-Typical suggestions within Amazon’s TOS include: run PPC, drive external traffic, run a promotion, and of course send follow up emails.
+Typical suggestions within Amazon’s TOS include: run PPC, drive external traffic, run a promotion, and of course send follow-up emails.
 But for a brand new product, those are expensive and/or slow methods of gathering reviews.

 Amazon understands this uphill battle and is giving sellers a little boost.
 (It’s also working in their favor, as this program will likely draw more people into their Brand Registry Program).
-The Early Reviewer Program will speed up the process of gaining those initial, essential reviews, AND those reviews will be genuine.
+The Early Reviewer Program speeds up the process of gaining those initial, essential reviews, AND those reviews will be genuine.

 If you have a terrible product, your reviews are going to be terrible.
 If you have a great product, your reviews will likely follow suit.
 No extra perks for a positive review.
 No risk of backlash for a negative review.
 Buyers will leave their honest opinions for other Amazon shoppers to consider in their purchasing decision, and this is exactly how Amazon wants it to be.